-Here's four ways you can show your support during September:
+Here's four ways you can show your support:

-- Order our awareness pack using the form below, which includes posters we would love you to display at your GP surgery, local supermarket, library, community centre or even your own front window.
+- Order our awareness pack, which includes posters we would love you to display at your GP surgery, local supermarket, library, community centre or even your own front window.
 Or you could hold a lymphoma awareness stand in your local hospital, shopping centre or work place

 - Follow us on social media and share, like and comment on all our social media posts throughout the month - but especially on World Lymphoma Awareness Day on Sunday 15 September.
 The more you share, like and comment the further the message will travel and the higher our profile will be raised!